pybind/pybind11/.github/CONTRIBUTING.md

 cmake --build build
 ```

-The report is sent to stderr; you can pip it into a file if you wish.
+The report is sent to stderr; you can pipe it into a file if you wish.

 ### Build recipes